static-web-server/static-web-server/docs/content/features/custom-http-headers.md

 ## Examples

-Below some examples of how to customize server HTTP headers in three variants.
+Below are some examples of how to customize server HTTP headers in three variants.

-### Oneline version
+### One-line version

 ```toml
 [advanced]